glynnbird/minicouch/README.md

 > fewer than 50 lines of code! less than 1kB minified!

-Caveats:

-- the whole CouchDB API, or at least the JSON bits.
+- Implements the whole CouchDB API, or at least the JSON bits.
-- numeric design doc names or view names (or those starting with number) will not work.
+- Numeric design doc names or view names need to use quoted properties.
-- basic auth only.
+- Basic-auth only.

 ## Configuration